 Wine crime seems particularly rampant today.
 Most of it is out-and-out fraud, sparked by an explosion in demand for top wines and insane prices for rare bottles.
 However, wine crime has also included counterfeiting, arson, blackmail, and even murder.

-But, although there has long been wine fiction (the best, IMHO, being Roald Dahl’s short story “Taste”), wine has not usually graced the True Crime sections of bookstores – until recently.
+But, although there has long been wine fiction (the best, IMHO, is Roald Dahl’s short story “Taste”), wine has not usually graced the True Crime sections of bookstores – until recently.
 Here are four fascinating books that delve into the dark side of the wine trade.

-The Great Wall of Wine
+The Great Wall of Wine Crime

 Much of today’s wine crime centers around China, where the demand for big-ticket wines set off a stunning price escalation, that in turn sparked some remarkable oenological fraud.
 If you want to know how things came to pass, the place to start is Suzanne Mustacich’s superbly researched and reported Thirsty Dragon: China’s Lust for Bordeaux and the Threat to the World’s Best Wines.